Coffee Harvesting

 Harvesting Methods Explained

-1. Selective Hand-Picking:
+1. Selective Hand-Picking

-• Cons: Labor-intensive and time-consuming, making it more expensive.
+• Cons: Labor-intensive and costlier

 Post-Harvest Processing